Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 A job id is returned after job submission.
 In the example above, the job id is ``951``.

+In the example above, sbatch options were defined in the job script.
+You can, however, also pass them directly (overruling the options in the job script), e.g. like this:

+`` code-block:: bash
+   $ sbatch --mem=1G --time=00:01:00 slurm_first_job.sh

+You can even pass your script directly, using a so-called "Here" document (Heredoc, defined by a start `<< EOF`` and end `EOF`)

+`` code-block:: bash
+   $ sbatch --mem=1G --time=00:01:00 << EOF
+   #!/bin/bash
+   echo "Hello world!
+No script had to be written to disk to run me :-)" EOF

 Job status and information
 ==========================